Joshua-Pierson/Project2-Meme/README.md

     As a user, I want a be able to click the Random GIfs button and display an assortment of random Gif's/ Meme's.

 - Story 3
-    As a user, I want to be able to
+    As a user, I want to be able to view GIFs / Meme's in a responsive setting.

 ## Wireframe